acmsigsoft/submission-checker/README.md

 Before spending lots of effort on a pull request make sure to open an issue first, so that we can discuss ideas upfront.

+If you have an issue for a specific paper, and you don't feel like sharing that version of the paper online yet (in an issue report), instead contact your program chairs, or send an email to [Arie van Deursen](https://avandeursen.com/about/).

 The tool is licensed under the Apache License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0